weltyj/SkyFill/Lensflare.md

 It is not an attempt to create a true physical model of how flares are created in a lens, it is just a simple way to generate some flare and aperture ghosts  that is good enough to have a pleasantly realistic rendering

-Lensflare reads data from an external file, and applies the results to a current image buffer that is open in skyfill.
+Lensflare reads data from an external command file, and applies the results to a current image buffer that is open in skyfill.

+## Units

+- x,y positions on the image are proportions.
+0,0 is upper left, 1,1 is lower right
+- angles are in degrees
+- CA (chromatic aberration) is pixels, per 1000 pixels distance from the sun center
+- ray length radius, and ghost radius are pixels

 ## Datafile Format
 The data file is a simple text file, with a small set of "commands",